-How to minimize ATM fees
+How to Avoid ATM Fees

 When you make a purchase with your debit card, many stores will allow you to take cash back on the purchase.
 The cash comes directly from your checking account as though you were making a cash withdrawal from an ATM or making a purchase.
-The store gets the money directly form your account, so they don’t mind.
+The store gets the money directly from your account, so they don’t mind.

 If I needed cash, I would pull over to the closest Wal-Mart, buy a pack of gum, and get $40 cash back.
 The gum was cheaper than the ATM fees and I had something to show for the expense.
 Keep in mind that most stores limit your cash back to around $20-50, so this will work for small cash needs, but not if you need a lot of money.

 Pull out a lot of money at once.
 If I couldn’t get cash back from a debit card purchase or I needed more money than I could get from the debit card purchase, I would use an ATM.
 But I would make sure I pulled out enough money to last me awhile.
 This reduces your ATM fees because you will pull out money less often.